PhilPore/AOC2020/day7/README.md

 How many bag colors can eventually contain at least one shiny gold bag?
 (The list of rules is quite long; make sure you get all of it.)

 Your puzzle answer was 211.

-The python code is quite long for the first part.
-The reason?
-Because I said "i dont like recursion so let me just do a finate space search".
-You can imagine that's longer.
-I ended up doing recursion for the second part because it's much shorter.
-I could have done memozation to make it faster but it's not like it has to access the map that much anyway, unlike the first part.
-That involved me using a map to make the space search occur less often.

 --- Part Two ---
 It's getting pretty expensive to fly these days - not because of ticket prices, but because of the ridiculous number of bags you need to buy!